jenihana/MACO/README.md

     ![cost management + billing](/images/costmgmtsearch.jpg)

+4. On the Azure Blade, click on **Cost Management**
-4. On the Azure Blade, navigate to **Cost analysis**
+5. On the Azure Blade, click on **Cost analysis**

     ![azure blade](/images/blade.jpg)

-5. Across the top, find and update the following filter:
+6. Across the top, find and update the following filter:
     - View: **Daily costs**
     - Date(s) **Last Months**
     - "Group by:" = **Resource Name**